A greedy non-intrusive reduced order model for shallow water equations: Numerical results

-Figure \ref{fig:sd_h_mode0} compares the approximation of the dominant mode of the reduced depth solution over time using the greedy NIROMs and the alternatively skipped standard NIROM.
-The label ``hfm" refers to the high-fidelity solution (true solution) projected on to the POD space.
-This offers validation that all the different NIROM procedures, with the exception of f-greedy NIROM, approximate the dominant features of the interpolated function relatively well.

-Figure \ref{fig:sd_wrms_u} shows the temporal evolution of the $wRMSE$ norms of the x-velocity solution, computed in the high dimensional space.
-The $wRMSE$ curves highlight the overall growth of approximation error over time, when RBF interpolation of the first order time derivatives of the reduced snapshots is adopted to model the temporal dynamics.
-However, the accuracy of the psr-greedy NIROM solution is relatively well preserved over time, as compared to the other NIROM solutions.
-These results emphasize another important feature of the psr-greedy NIROM.
-Even for problems where the periodic nature of the temporal dynamics is a more natural fit for the kernel-driven center selection strategy of the p-greedy algorithm, the psr-greedy NIROM offers superior performance in terms of preserving accuracy over time as well as a steady reduction in error with the enrichment of data points.
+Finally, Figure \ref{fig:sd_wrms_u} shows the temporal evolution of the $RMSE$ norms of the x-velocity solution, computed using different NIROM strategies.
+The $RMSE$ curves show a marginal increase in the approximation error over time.
+This can be attributed to the modeling choice of adopting a first order discretization for the time derivatives of the projection coefficients while constructing the RBF approximation of the temporal dynamics.
+However, Figure \ref{fig:sd_wrms_u} shows that the accuracy of the \textit{psr-greedy} NIROM solution is relatively well preserved over time, as compared to the other NIROM solutions.
+These results emphasize another important feature of the \textit{psr-greedy} NIROM.
+Even for problems where the periodic nature of the temporal dynamics is a more natural fit for the \textit{p-greedy} algorithm, the \textit{psr-greedy} NIROM offers superior performance in terms of preserving accuracy over time while also producing a steady reduction in approximation error with the gradual enrichment of data points.
+Similar to the Red River example, Table \ref{tab:mtRMSE_sd} is provided to highlight the accuracy in approximating the modes that were not selected in list $L$.
+It can be seen again that the \textit{psr-greedy} approach produces the lowest mtRMSE arrors (see eq. \ref{eq:mtrms-modal}) among all the NIROM procedures.